nishika070/nishika070/README.md

 CS undergrad at JIIT Noida building end-to-end systems — ML pipelines, full-stack web, and database backends.
 I care about writing code clean enough to hand to someone and have them understand it.

-- 🏛️ **IEEE SRF 2026** — Abstract on Cryptography selected for poster presentation at IEEE SB JIIT's inaugural research conference
+- 🏛️ **IEEE SBJIIT 2026** — Abstract on Cryptography selected for poster presentation at IEEE SB JIIT's inaugural research conference
-- 🎓 **Mentor @ IEEE TechBlocks** — Selected through competitive interview; taught CSS & Tailwind to **92+ first-year students**
+- 🎓 **Mentor @ IEEE SBJIIT TechBlocks** — Selected through competitive interview; taught CSS & Tailwind to **92+ first-year students**
 - 📊 **96.2% in PCM** &nbsp;·&nbsp; CGPA **8.1/10** at JIIT Noida

 ---